oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

     - [ ] Also, make ref to older OSS Watch governance recommendations?

-## @@others?

-on reporting - project report vs advice and guidance ("practice led study") - reflections on MELD as case study - more than characterize problem - also add recommendations
-(e.g. "be aware, think about at outset")

-DL: "Hello MELD as method of "onboarding" very effective"

-KP: interactions between experience programmer working with digital humanist, in small quantities spread over time, can have a massive multiplier effect.

-KP: capture different ways of looking at s/w (HTTP testing vs internal API testing)

 KP: try and situate the report against the Lohengrin/Delius app.
 E.g., how would testing approach would work/apply to existing app.

-KP: different testing approaches - what is effect on technical debt?

-DL: noted the value of paying down tech debt away from pressures of immediate project (e.g. SSI3 work for MELD).

 KP: in framing report - think about what would be useful for a project like TanC or BitH, and offer recommendations that work towards that.